 We are really bird lovers, and it has been awhile since we’ve been to the Tracy Aviary in Liberty Park.
 Our oldest doesn’t remember being there, and there have been a ton of upgrades since our last visit.
 In fact we’d never really written about this adventure before.
-We have a deal for two for one admission below.
-Make sure to use the deal and visit the aviary this year!

 The aviary is almost as cool as the zoo.
 There are lots of trails to follow through the aviary, and it is definitely less crowded than the zoo.
 We like the big trees and trails that make it feel like you are in “the wild.”
 Even though most of the birds are in cages, we saw a few wild hummingbirds, quail, and others!